 Preparing For a Quick–wash Using Food-grade Solvents/Carriers:

-The purpose of doing a quick-wash is to minimize pulling out chlorophyll, plant alkaloids, as well as the plant waxes and vegetable oil, though small amounts will still be retained.
+The purpose of doing a quick-wash is to pull out most of the chlorophyll and plant alkaloids, as well as the plant waxes and vegetable oil, though small amounts will still be retained.
 It’s not an absolute oil for the connoisseur, but for medical uses it is an excellent choice.
 By freezing your bud/flowers and getting your food grade alcohol/carrier down to 0 degrees you have about 6-8 minutes to complete your wash before pulling out previously mentioned bud/flower waste, hence “quick-wash”.
 Place your solvent/carrier and buds/flowers in the freezer set at 0 degrees for 24 hours.
 Do not freeze buds/flowers that are wet.
 An easy test is take a stem and bend it, if it snaps instead of bending its ready.
 A proper cure should have the same result.
 Properly drying and freezing the buds will keep excess moisture from the process.
 To remove any doubt, lay your bud on a cookie sheet covered with a couple of paper towels on top of the buds and air dry for a couple of hours even if the stem snaps.

 Begin Making Concentrated Cannabis Oil: